rouxers/book/src/en/cmll.md

 ### I. Beginner Recognition

-A beginner most likely uses 2-look CMLL, so it is mostly irrelevant for them to pay attention to the colors of the corners.
-It is adequate to simply get used to recognizing the orientation of the corners.
+Most beginners use 2-look CMLL, so the colors of the corners are mostly irrelevant.
+As a result, it is adequate to simply get used to recognizing the orientation of the corners.

 Practice recognizing the corner orientations fast - this will definitely come in handy later on.